anttisalonen/progbook/rst/prog.rst

   -- Vint Cerf

 It's debatable what the basics of programming are.
-This chapter presents the author's view and will cover:
+This section presents the author's view and will cover:

 * Variables
 * Loops
 * Branches
 * Functions

 We already have a Python programming environment so we'll continue using that.
-This chapter will include some code examples.
+This section will include some code examples.
 The reader is expected to type these into a file, and then run the Python interpreter with that file as input.
 For example:

 .. code-block:: python

     print('Hello world')

-This is the program we wrote a couple of chapters ago.
+This is the program we wrote a couple of sections ago.
 Make sure you still know how to create and write such a program.

 *Exercise*: Run your 'Hello world' program.